 In time, creating image descriptions will become second nature.

-Search engine optimisation (SEO) is on the top of every website owner's agenda these days.
+Search engine optimization (SEO) is on the top of every website owner's agenda these days.

 So it's important to know that search engines index alt text information.